wasp-lang/wasp/web/blog/2024-08-20-django-vs-wasp.md

 ]
 ```

 By now you should be understanding why I've made the switch to using Wasp when building full-stack apps.
-Anyways, now we are actually able to make a react component with a Django backend 🙃
+Anyways, now we are actually able to make a React component with a Django backend 🙃

 ### React time